NiloGregginz33/QMGRExperiments/README.md

 **A history of the thought behind this can be found in the repo commit history, though note that early experiments may be considered speculative however only truth survives repeated testing.

+**Compilation to specific alternative hardware gate sets is semi manual though can be automated.

 ## 🌌 Current Status

 | Experiment | Status | Evidence Level | Key Findings |